lwjglgamedev/vulkanbook/bookcontents/chapter-07/chapter-07.md

 }
 ```

 The code is quite similar as the one used for color attachments, but the layout is different: `VK_IMAGE_LAYOUT_DEPTH_STENCIL_ATTACHMENT_OPTIMAL` to state that is for depth values.
+In this case the store operation can be
+`VK_ATTACHMENT_STORE_OP_DONT_CARE` instead of `VK_ATTACHMENT_STORE_OP_STORE` because we do not need to store the results, we just
+need a depth attachment to perform depth tests.
+We do not need to access those results later on.

 The `createPipeline` needs to be updated to set the push constants range: